AIMEtherCAT/EcatV2_Master/docs/environment-setup.md

 ### Done

 After finishing these steps, your system is now available to run the SOEM application.
-Please then refer to the next tutorial about how to use our soem_wrapper application.
+Please then refer to the next tutorial about how to run your first test.